Who are the Dow Innovation Teacher Fellows?

 Participate in 24 hours of professional development and curriculum design on project and place-based learning.

-Connect with a community partner (e.g., a business, non-profit, government agency, neighbors, etc.) around a water, food, or plastic waste problem.
+Connect with a community partner (e.g., a business, non-profit, government agency, neighbors, etc.) around a local sustainability challenge.
+Topics could include: plastic waste, circular economy, water quality, food waste/composting, climate change etc.

 Design and implement a learning unit of at least one week in length on a sustainability problem with support from content and pedagogy experts from Dow, the University of Michigan, and Delta College.